-When Analog signal clamping is required the input signal should be AC coupled to the input via a capacitor, the clamping control is via the MPU port.
+When analog signal clamping is required, the input signal should be ac-coupled to the input via a capacitor, the clamping control is via the MPU port.
 The AGC is implemented digitally.
-For correct operation the user must program the clamp value to which the signal has been clamped into the ADV7202 I2C Register.
+For correct operation, the user must program the clamp value to which the signal has been clamped into the ADV7202 I2C Register.
 This allows the user to specify which signal level is unaffected by the AGC.
-The digital output signal will be a function of the ADC output, the AGC Gain, and the Clamp Level, and can be represented as follows,
+The digital output signal will be a function of the ADC output, the AGC Gain, and the Clamp Level and can be represented as follows:

-$$D_OUT = \Big[ADC \; Gain \; \times \Big(ADC - Clamp \; Level \; \Big) \Big] + Clamp \; Level \; \; (1)$$
+$$\begin{split} D{OUT} &= AGC \; Gain \times \left[ADC_DATA - Clamp \; Level \right] \\ &+ Clamp \; Level \end{split} \tag{1}$$

-D_OUT will be a 10-bit number (0-1023), the AGC Gain defaults to 2 and can have a value between 0 to 7.99.
-The Clamp Level is a 10-bit number (0-1023) although only the top eight bits of clamp level are specified in the I^2C Register; the ADC value can be regarded as a 10-bit number (0-1023) for the equation.
+D{OUT} will be a 10-bit number (0-1023), the AGC Gain defaults to 2 and can have a value between 0 to 7.99.
+The Clamp Level is a 10-bit number (0-1023) equal to the 7-bit I^2C value \times 16 (Clamp Level CR06-CR00); the ADC value can be regarded as a 10-bit number (0-1023) for the equation.
 It should be noted that the ADC resolution is 12 bits.
-The above equation is used to give a basic perspective, and is mathematically correct.
+The above equation is used to give a basic perspective and is mathematically correct.

-When the clamps are operational, the operation described by Equation (1) is how the ADV7202 ensures that the level to which the user is clamping is unaffected by the AGC loop.
+When the clamps are operational, Equation 1 shows how the ADV7202 ensures that the level to which the user is clamping is unaffected by the AGC loop.
 When no clamps are operational, the operation should be regarded as a straightforward gain-and-level shift.

-Equation (1) maps the ADC input voltage range to its output.
+Equation 1 maps the ADC input voltage range to its output.